ScientaNL/DoctrineJsonFunctions/README.md

 	- Returns the length of JSON document, or, if a path argument is given, the length of the value within the document identified by the path.
 * [JSON_MERGE(json_doc, json_doc[, json_doc] ...)](https://dev.mysql.com/doc/refman/5.7/en/json-modification-functions.html#function_json-merge)
 	- Merges two or more JSON documents and returns the merged result.
+* [JSON_MERGE_PRESERVE(json_doc, json_doc[, json_doc] ...)](https://dev.mysql.com/doc/refman/5.7/en/json-modification-functions.html#function_json-merge_preserve)
+	- Merges two or more JSON documents and returns the merged result.
+Returns NULL if any argument is NULL.
+An error occurs if any argument is not a valid JSON document.
 * [JSON_MERGE_PATCH(json_doc, json_doc[, json_doc] ...)](https://dev.mysql.com/doc/refman/5.7/en/json-modification-functions.html#function_json-merge-patch)
     - Performs an RFC 7396 compliant merge of two or more JSON documents and returns the merged result.
 * [JSON_OBJECT([key, val[, key, val] ...])](https://dev.mysql.com/doc/refman/5.7/en/json-creation-functions.html#function_json-object)